doitsuui/doitsuui/README.md

 plus i keep updating this readme wtv

 ## also my name is kiru or aein haii hallo or BONNIE too
-if yo u want to be friends go friend @march7teen on discord
+if yo u want to be friends go friend @march7teen on discord Thanks